Idriz Toskić

-Idriz Toskić (born 12 October 1995) is an Italian-born Montenegrin footballer who plays as a defensive midfielder for Serie D club Team Nuova Florida.
+Idriz Toskić (born 12 October 1995) is an Italian-born Montenegrin footballer who plays as a defensive midfielder for Serie D club Budoni.
 Toskić has played for the Montenegro U-17 and U-19 national football teams.

 Toskić was born in Molfetta, 25 km from Bari, and holds Italian citizenship.

 Career

 Club career

 In July 2013 Toskić was sold to Chievo outright for €320,000.
 However, on 1 September 2013 Bari bought him back in a co-ownership deal for €250,000, signing a 5-year contract.
 He returned to Chievo in a temporary deal immediately.
 In June 2014 Chievo bought Toskić outright, for €400,000, with Andrea De Falco moved to opposite direction also for €400,000.
 In January 2015 Toskić was signed by Monza in a temporary deal.

 In January 2020, Toskić returned to Italy and joined Serie D club Team Nuova Florida.